 Not all Loomis Sayles' strategies are available through Managed Account Programs, and not all Program Sponsors offer all of Loomis Sayles' strategies available through Managed Account Programs.
 Further, the manner in which Loomis Sayles executes a strategy through a Managed Account Program may differ from how a similar institutional strategy is executed, for example, because of the need to adhere to the restrictions imposed by the Program Sponsor or due to the use of affiliated commingled vehicles rather than individual securities.
 Depending on the strategy, Loomis Sayles invests in a variety of securities and other investments, and employs different investment techniques.
 There may be differences between the recommendations provided by Loomis Sayles and recommendations or decisions made by Loomis Sayles for its institutional client accounts resulting from, among other things, differences in cash availability, availability of securities, investment restrictions, account sizes, the use of American Depositary Receipts ("ADRs") rather than foreign securities generally, and other factors.
+Guidelines associated with diversification or exposure limits will not apply to Managed Account Program accounts with assets below the composite's stated minimum account size.
 Likewise, the performance of Loomis Sayles' institutional client accounts and that of Participants pursuing a similar investment strategy will differ for these and other reasons.
+The performance of Managed Account Program accounts that are smaller than its strategy's composite minimum account size may vary from the model.
 Loomis Sayles may use professional services of other third parties, including its affiliates, in servicing the Managed Account Programs.
 Subject to applicable law and fiduciary obligations, Loomis Sayles will make reasonably available to Program Sponsors and Participants certain staff knowledgeable about the services being provided by Loomis Sayles.